Anamitra-Pal-Lab/DeNSE/README.md

 5. Bad data detection and correction (BDDC) - Demonstrating the DeNSE method's superiority in detecting and replacing bad data using the novel Nearest Operating Condition-based BDDC

-## Structure of Input and Output Datasets
-A